google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
 description: Many of today's most popular apps let you apply filters and effects to images or video.
-This article talks about how to implement these features on the open web.
+This article shows how to implement these features on the open web.

 {# wf_updated_on: 2017-08-08 #}
 {# wf_published_on: 2017-08-08 #}
 {# wf_blink_components: Blink>WebGL, Blink>Canvas #}

-# Live effects for images and video {: .page-title }
+# Real-Time Effects For Images and Video {: .page-title }

 {% include "web/_shared/contributors/mscales.html" %}

 Many of today's most popular apps let you apply filters and effects to images or video.
-This article talks about how to implement these features on the open web.
+This article shows how to implement these features on the open web.

 The process is basically the same for videos and images, but I'll cover some important video considerations at the end.
-Throughout the article you can assume that 'image' means 'image a or single frame of a video'
+Throughout the article you can assume that 'image' means 'image or a single frame of a video'

 ## How to get at the pixel data for an image

 There are 3 basic categories of image manipulation that are common:

 - Pixel effects like contrast, brightness, warmth, sepia tone, saturation.
 - Multi-pixel effects, called convolution filters, like sharpening, edge detection, blur.
 - Whole image distortion, like cropping, skewing, stretching, lens effects, ripples.